-15.6 Nothing in this clause 15 or the Contract obliges Ice to provide any upgraded or new Mobile Equipment, to reduce the Charges payable by the Customer or to offer any Deal Incentive as part of a New Contract upon conducting a Review.
+15.6 Nothing in this clause 15 or the Contract obliges Ice to provide any upgraded or new Mobile Equipment, to reduce the Charges payable by the Customer or to offer any Deal Incentives as part of a New Contract upon conducting a Review.
 Any Mobile Equipment and the cost of such Mobile Equipment to be provided in the New Contract shall be specified in the New Order.
 The Customer will not be able to downgrade the Contract to a sim only New Contract (without Mobile Equipment) unless the Mobile Equipment under the Contract has been paid for in full by the Customer.

 15.7 Unless the Customer has provided 30 days’ written notice to terminate the Contract prior to the expiry of the Minimum Period, the Contract shall automatically renew for a further period of 12 months (Renewal Period), whereupon no Deal Incentive shall be due and the Contract shall continue to renew for successive Renewal Periods until the Customer provides 30 days’ written notice to terminate.
 Clause 14.2 shall apply if the Contract is terminated prior to the expiry of any 12 month Renewal Period.

-15.8 Clause 15.5 shall not apply to a Small Business Customer.
+15.8 Clause 15.7 shall not apply to a Small Business Customer.

 - Dispute Resolution